Introduction to Certification Maintenance (CM)

 - AAOMP Continuing Competency Assurance Program

 No more than 2 (ABOMP and AAOMP) slide programs will be accepted as CE in any given year.
 Virtual slide programs related to Head and Neck Pathology may be available from the College of American Pathologists (CAP) and the United States and Canadian Academy of Pathology (USCAP).
-To make up additional missing CM hours, Diplomates may log onto the USCAP eLearning site and see the list of CE programs available.
+To make up additional missing CM hours, diplomates may log onto the USCAP eLearning site and see the list of CE programs available.
 After paying for the course, they will take it and once completed, be issued a certificate.
 Courses that are suitable for ABOMP CE credit will be determined by a simple majority vote of the Board of Directors.
-If there are any questions regarding the eligibility of the course please contact the Board prior to registering for the course.
+If there are any questions regarding the eligibility of the course, please contact the Board prior to registering for the course.

-- Fundamental knowledge
+- Fundamental scientific knowledge in the area of pathology

-- Current and clinically valid practice-related knowledge, including information new to the field designed to evaluate the Diplomate’s lifelong learning and self-assessment experience.
+- Current and clinically valid practice-related knowledge, including information new to the field designed to evaluate the diplomate’s lifelong learning and self-assessment experience.

 The CM examination will be a closed-book assessment based on knowledge that a competent oral pathologist would be expected to possess without access to reference material.
 It will consist of 50 multiple choice questions with illustration when appropriate.